hackerb9/tokenize/README.md

 100, the Tandy 102, Tandy 200, Kyocera Kyotronic-85, and Olivetti M10.
 Those five machine have [identical tokenization](http://fileformats.archiveteam.org/wiki/Tandy_200_BASIC_tokenized_file).
-This does not (yet) work for the NEC PC-8201/8201A/8300 whose N82 BASIC has a different tokenization.
+It does not (yet) work for the NEC PC-8201/8201A/8300 whose N82 BASIC has a different tokenization.

 Additionally, this project provides a decommenter and cruncher (whitespace remover) to save bytes in the tokenized output.
-This allows one to have both well-commented and easy to read source code and a small executable size.
+This allows one to have both well-commented, easy to read source code and a small executable size.

 ## Introduction